PRodriguez19/Intro-to-shell/README.md

 # MMG232: Teaching Materials

-This repository contains teaching materials from [hbctraining](https://github.com/hbctraining) but has been modified to support teaching students enrolled in MMG232: Advanced Bioinformatics at the University of Vermont.
+This repository contains teaching materials from [hbctraining](https://github.com/hbctraining) but has been modified to support students enrolled in MMG232: Advanced Bioinformatics at the University of Vermont.
 The full citation for this work is provided below.

 # Introduction to the command line interface (shell/bash/Unix/Linux)

-### Description
+## Description

 This repository contains teaching materials for Introduction to Command Line.
 We will focus on understanding the basic skills required to use the command line interface, specifically `bash`.
-Then we will focus on `for` loops, shell scripting, and positional parameters.

-### Learning Objectives
+## Learning Objectives

 1. Navigate around the command line interface (bash/shell)
 2. Create and manipulate text files
 3. Submit jobs to the VACC an high-performance computing cluster

-### Installation Requirements
+## Installation Requirements
 All students will be using terminal with [VACC-OOD](https://vacc-ondemand.uvm.edu)

-### To begin see schedule
+## To begin see schedule
 * [Class schedule](schedule/)

 ---